blvck21/chadd/UPDATE_SYSTEM_GUIDE.md

 ## 🚀 Overview

-I've implemented a comprehensive update system for IchFickDiscord that checks for updates from GitHub releases and provides a responsive server browser.
+I've implemented a comprehensive update system for CHADD that checks for updates from GitHub releases and provides a responsive server browser.
 Here's what's been added and how to set it up.

 ## ✨ What's New